Robert Codman

-Robert Codman (December 30, 1859 - October 7, 1915) was bishop of the Episcopal Diocese of Maine, serving from 1900 to 1915.
+Robert Codman (December 30, 1859 – October 7, 1915) was bishop of the Episcopal Diocese of Maine, serving from 1900 to 1915.

 Early years

 Codman was born in Boston, Massachusetts in 1859 to Robert Codman Sr, a prominent Boston lawyer.
 Codman's father Robert Sr had Congregationalist ancestry, with his own father, John Codman, serving as a Congregationalist minister.
 Nonetheless, Robert Codman Sr converted to Anglicanism.
 By the time of his death he had become a senior warden in the Church of the Advent in Boston, which was also the parish church in which his son Robert Jr, the future bishop, grew up.
 Codman was educated in public schools and later graduated in Law from Harvard University in 1882.

 Ordained ministry

-He practiced law for some years, but upon the death of his brother, the Reverend Archibald Codman, he thoughts turned to the ordained ministry.
+He graduated from Harvard and practiced law for some years, but upon the death of his brother, the Reverend Archibald Codman, his thoughts turned to the ordained ministry.
 He studied in the General Theological Seminary in New York City after which he was ordained deacon in 1893.
 He was appointed curate of All Saints Church in Ashmont, Boston.
 In 1894 he was ordained priest by Bishop Charles Chapman Grafton.
 He became rector of St John's Church in Boston Highlands.

+He was a strong advocate of Muscular Christianity.